wearefair/log-aggregator/README.md

   - Journal: Rename `MESSAGE` field to `log`
   - K8s: Add Pod metadata if the log comes from a Kubernetes Pod
   - Kibana: insert `@timestamp` field in the format Kibana expects
-  - Json: attempt to parse the log line as json, and if successful set the `ts` field as the log entry time
+  - JSON: attempt to parse the log line as JSON, and if successful set the `ts` field as the log entry time

 ## Design Considerations

 There are a few environmental factors that drove us to this solution:

-1. Because we use Kubernetes to run all of our applications, our low level machine configures are all homogeneous
+1. Because we use Kubernetes to run all of our applications, our low level machine configurations are all homogeneous
 2. Logging in all programming languages was standardized (JSON, consistent field names)
-3. Can't rely on Kubernetes to be running to collect logs
+3. Can't rely on Kubernetes to be running to collect logs (want logs in case something with K8s catches on fire)

 ### Kubernetes Support

 While the log-aggregator does need access to Kubernetes APIs in order to annotate logs from Pods, it is also an invaluable tool in debugging instance startup issues.

-Because of this, the log-aggregator (installed as a Systemd unit) is started as soon as the instance network is online.
+Because of this, the log-aggregator (installed as a systemd unit) is started as soon as the instance network is online.
-This immedietly provides logs that can be reviewed if the instance is having startup issues, without having to SSH to a running instance.
+This immediately provides logs that can be reviewed if the instance is having startup issues, without having to SSH to a running instance.

 On machines that will run Kubernetes, a configuration file will eventually be written (by the Kubernetes bootstrap process) that tells the kubelet how to talk to the Kubernetes API.
-The log-aggregator can watch for this file, and as soon as it is detected it enables the Kubernetes annotation transformer.
+The log-aggregator can watch for this file, and as soon as it is detected, it enables the Kubernetes annotation transformer.

 ### AWS Instance Info

-Due to some legacy reasons, instead of reading the instance info from the metadata service, it relies on reading those values from environment variables that are set by another Systemd unit that is already preinstalled on our AMIs.
+Due to some legacy reasons, instead of reading the instance info from the metadata service, it relies on reading those values from environment variables that are set by another systemd unit that is already pre-installed on our AMIs.

 ## Why a custom solution vs something like Fluentd?

 We actually did run Fluentd in the past.
-Prior to switching our Docker log driver to Journald, we found that Fluentd was using unusually high CPU watching the docker logs directory.
+Prior to switching our Docker log driver to Journald, we found that Fluentd was using unusually high CPU to watch the Docker logs directory.

 After switching to Journald, we also found that (at the time) the Fluentd/Ruby Journald integration was dropping fields.